VG vs PG in E-liquids

 - VG offers a smoother throat hit than PG.
 Ex-smokers would benefit more from vaping high PG e-liquids that have a better throat hit similar to cigarette smoking throat sensation.

-Vape Lab online e-cigarettes shop is a renowned e-liquids dealer in Nairobi selling the best quality vape juice brands at the best prices in Kenya.
+Vape Lab online e-cigarettes shop is a renowned e-liquids dealer in Nairobi selling the top-quality vape juice brands at the best prices in Kenya.
 You can order your favorite e-liquids and we will deliver them to you within Nairobi in minutes.
 For those outside Nairobi, we will ship to your location within 24 hours.